-Accounts Receivable: Accounts receivable consist of application, initial and closing fees receivable on conduit bond financing programs.
-As of June 30, 2016, there were no accounts receivable.
+Accounts Receivable: Accounts receivable consist of application, initial, and closing fees receivable on conduit bond financing programs and reimbursement of expenses from other State Agencies.
+As of June 30, 2017, there were no accounts receivable.

 Prepaid Expenses: Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid expenses.